 - Whether Tetra finds one and uses it is anyone's guess.

-- Or an inversion: Tetra is Transsexual and currently going full ham in joy.
+- Or an inversion: Tetra is Transgender and currently going full ham in joy.

 Akatsuki is a real ninja

 - Early on, when she used the potion of change appearance, she said it was fun to roleplay someone different from her real self but she didn't want to do that all the time.
 However, she's been really keeping up her role as a ninja.

 - Elder Tales was already a proto-bardo.
 The excitement generated by the release 12t expansion pack managed to somehow generate enough mania to push it into a full-fledged bardo.
 Like The Grid, access to the Bardo is granted by being in front of a computer and spending some mania.
 This new bardo supports itself whenever an adventurer dies, it slowly drains mental stats, not enough to be harmful, but enough that the player loses some memories.

 Elder Tale a Genius Loci and is using the death of adventurers to grow itself.